-Mr. Ciganer has 20 years of investment experience and joined T. Rowe Price in 2007.
-He began his career as a credit analyst with BNP Paribas in Japan.
+Archibald’s investment experience began in 1999 and he has been with T. Rowe Price since 2007, beginning in the International Equity group.
+Archibald began his career as a credit analyst with BNP Paribas in Japan.
 Subsequently, he served as an associate in the firm's Investment Banking Department and most recently as a vice president in Mergers and Acquisitions, where he handled a number of cross-border transactions for blue chip Japanese and foreign corporates.

 - Fund manager2013

 T. Rowe Price